janesmae/ansible-lookup-plugin-gopass/README.md

-# ansible-lookup-plugin-gopass-
+# Ansible lookup plugin for gopass

-Ansible lookup plugin for gopass - A plugin to make data from gopass available within the ansible control machine.
+A plugin to make secrets from gopass available within the ansible playbooks..